codepath/android_guides/Material-Design-Primer.md

 <img src="https://i.imgur.com/hPOFJUf.gif" width="250" alt="drawer" />

 Check out our [[Material Navigation Drawer|Fragment-Navigation-Drawer#usage]] guide for a step-by-step tutorial for setting up the updated material navigation drawer behavior.
-Note that to do this properly, you'll need to [[replace your ActionBar with a Toolbar|Defining-The-ActionBar#using-toolbar-as-actionbar]].
+Note that to do this properly, you'll need to [[replace your ActionBar with a Toolbar|Using-the-App-ToolBar#using-toolbar-as-actionbar]].

 ## Material Views